 - The fact that a group is permitted to meet at the library does not constitute an endorsement of the group's policies or beliefs by JPL.

-- A valid library card in good standing is required in order to reserve any meeting room.
+- A valid library card is required in order to reserve any meeting room.

 - Library-related and library sponsored programs will take precedence over outside programs.
 JPL retains the right to cancel reservations for a meeting room for operational reasons.

 - All meetings must be free and open to the general public.

 - Rooms are available for nonprofit or community groups.
 Groups which are affiliated with a business or commercial organization, enterprise, or any other entity which exists for profit may not use the meeting rooms.